Trauma Sensitive Yoga

 Yoga for Embodiment

 You are invited to meet your body right where you are in the present moment.
-Yoga for Embodiment is based on the methodology of Trauma Sensitive Yoga; an evidence based practice of bringing your body to the healing process, to integrate, empower, and transcend the effects of adverse life experiences.
-Through a series of mindful movements and breath, you will be invited to notice sensations and feelings, and make choices based on your experience in that moment.
-Every movement is offered as an invitation and there are no hands-on assists.
+Yoga for Embodiment and Agency is based on the methodology of Trauma Sensitive Yoga; an evidence based practice of bringing your body to the healing process, to integrate, empower, and transcend the effects of adverse life experiences.
+Through a series of mindful movements and breath, you will be invited to notice sensations and feelings, and practice choice-making based on your experience in that moment.
+Every movement is offered as an invitation.

 Private Yoga Session